YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TPTOODEEP, $TLEVEL cannot exceed 127

-Run Time Error: This indicates that a TSTART attempted to initiate more concurrent subtransactions than YottaDB/GT.M permits.
+Run Time Error: This indicates that a TSTART attempted to initiate more concurrent subtransactions than YottaDB permits.

 Action: Determine whether the transaction is implemented as designed.
 Modify the routine to reduce the levels of subtransaction nesting.